-4. Level of user experience required – Depending on the age and background of the user, it is common for the hard of hearing to look for a simple phone to use.
+4. Level of user experience required – Depending on the age and background of the user, it is common for the hard of hearing to look for simple models.
 For this reason, extra-loud, amplified phones are often bought for the elderly because they are simpler to use.
 Therefore, when deciding on the best phone, the level of the device’s complexity and the intended user must be taken into account.

 When considering all of these recommendations and shaping your basic requirements, you may also consider the following list of most important features and characteristics that a phone designed for the hard of hearing should have:

-In order to make things easier, you can also explore the phone feature comparison page on our website, where you can sort the devices we are offering, based on their characteristics, price, and amplification of the incoming voice.
+In order to make things easier, you can also explore the phone feature comparison page on our website.
+Here you can sort the devices we offer based on their characteristics, price, and amplification of the incoming voice.

 The Doro Magna 4000 is one of THE loudest phones in production today, boasting a powerful 60dB voice volume with a 90dB ringer volume; that's about 6 times louder than a standard phone!

-If you prefer cordless phones, you may be interested in models such as the Geemarc AmpliDect 280 Amplified Cordless Telephone.
+If you prefer combo or cordless phones, you may be interested in models such as the Geemarc AmpliDect 295 Combi Photo Amplified Cordless Telephone.
 Some of its top features include:

 A prime example of an amplified cordless phone comes in the form of the Amplicomms BigTel 1200.
 This model is significantly louder than generic telephones with ringer volume up to 80dB and a receiver volume of 30 dB.
 This phone is also hearing aid compatible and features a number of visual alerts to help ensure you don't miss a call.